Kathryn Bryan, LMFT, ATR-BC

 See other therapists in Laguna Hills, CA.

 Have you ever thought about going to therapy?
 Or has a friend ever said, "I think you should talk to someone?"
-If so, please don't wait another minute.
-Get the support you need now!
-I often see people who've been suffering for years with painful feelings because they worry what it will look like or what others will think.
+We often see people who've been suffering for years with painful feelings because they worry what it will look like or what others will think.
 People wonder, does going to therapy mean I'm crazy?
 The answer is a resounding "NO!"
 Something I really wish people would know about therapy is that it is confidential, even the fact that you attend therapy is confidential.
 If you want to tell your friends and family members that you are in tutoring, golf lessons, preparing for a zombie apocalypse, you can!
-I'll never contradict you.
+We'll never contradict you.
 It is a private matter how you choose to take care of your health.

-That being said, once you get to therapy with me, we'll talk about your personal goals (common goals are things like: feel better, sleep better, get along better with my mom/husband/child, etc.).
+That being said, once you get to therapy with your therapist, you'll talk about your personal goals (common goals are things like: feel better, sleep better, get along better with my mom/husband/child, etc.).
 Then we'll develop a plan that works for you.
 True change takes time, so each week we'll work to set small, attainable goals until eventually you are where you want to be.
-I firmly believe that change is possible and I use a non-judgmental stance to help you feel as comfortable as you can during the counseling process.
-I look forward to working with you or setting you up with an appointment with a member of my team.
-Good Health!
+Here at CENTERED counseling we firmly believe that change is possible.
+We create a non-judgmental stance to help you feel as comfortable as you can during the counseling process.
+We look forward to working with you.

 Email or Call Kathryn Bryan, LMFT, ATR-BC at 1-800-651-8085 ext.
 30489

 More Info About My Practice

 At this time we accept Magellan health insurance, Cigna, and some types of Blue Shield.